 \subsubsection{Texture}

-Texture was generally successfully transferred from artists’ work to the output, for example, evaluating another artist’s [P2] output, this illustrator was impressed by its quality: \begin{quote} \textit{ [P1]: “I'm just really surprised by how it [the model] was able to capture the essence of these textures, I don't know.” } \end{quote} For artists, texture refers to a wide variety of visual elements, from their “mark-making” techniques (e.g., cross-hatching), the grain of a pencil (e.g., 6b vs. HB pencil), or the overall texture of a paper.
+Texture was generally accurately transferred from artists’ work to the output, for example, evaluating another artist’s [P2] output, this illustrator was impressed by its quality: \begin{quote} \textit{ [P1]: “I'm just really surprised by how it [the model] was able to capture the essence of these textures, I don't know.” } \end{quote} For artists, texture refers to a wide variety of visual elements, from their “mark-making” techniques (e.g., cross-hatching), the grain of a pencil (e.g., 6b vs. HB pencil), or the overall texture of a paper.
 While this conception of texture overlaps that of computer science, it also points to more specific artifacts than the overarching structure of an entire image.
-Participants would often refer to the texture of a particular chunk of the images (Figure \ref{fig:image3}).
+Participants would often refer to the texture of a particular chunk of the images (Figure \ref{fig:texture}).
 One illustrator was surprised by the accurate similarity of the clouds’ texture with his work: \begin{quote} \textit{ [P4]: “Oh, the clouds are interesting...
 I like this little texture [the model] added here.
 Like some of the decisions...
-I would do a lot… Yeah, I think it picked up on that. it's a pretty prominent feature on my work if you want to pick out like clouds.” } \end{quote} Another commented on a specific texture coming from a particular image from the dataset: \begin{quote} \textit{ [P2]: “Well, better than anyone I just see specific little things that I feel like that might have been just taken from one of the images, and that's like where the texture comes from” } \end{quote}
+I would do a lot...
+Yeah, I think it picked up on that.
+It's a pretty prominent feature on my work if you want to pick out like clouds.” } \end{quote} Here, the texture P4 references is not a quality of the entire image but a localized element in the generation of clouds only.
+Another commented on a specific texture coming from a particular image from the dataset: \begin{quote} \textit{ [P2]: “Well, better than anyone I just see specific little things that I feel like that might have been just taken from one of the images, and that's like where the texture comes from.” } \end{quote}